RookDrekari/PhanonCommandNexus/pcn/content/docs/resources/lore/timeline.md

 - **-1960 AI:** Prolonged Doecium exposure renders the crew infertile.
 They activate a beacon via NEXUS to summon humanity and seal the station.

+## Pre-Imperial Era

 - **-500 AI:** First human settlers arrive, drawn by the beacon, and begin colonizing Enkon Delta.

+- **-500 AI:** The Manticoran Colony Expedition, made up of 13 ships from Old Earth, arrives on Enkon, depositing their passengers on the shores of Arach.
+The colonists rapidly establish themselves and begin building themselves a home.

 - **-250 AI:** Additional settlers arrive, but technological progress stalls due to isolation.

-- **250 AI:** The Manticoran Colony Expedition, made up of 13 ships from Old Earth, arrives on Enkon, depositing their passengers on the shores of Arach.
-The colonists rapidly establish themselves and begin building themselves a home.

 - **-175 AI:** The name "Enkon" is first recorded, origin unknown.